 pic_struct_present_flag equal to 1 specifies that picture timing SEI messages (subclause D.2.2) are present that include the pic_struct syntax element. pic_struct_present_flag equal to 0 specifies that the pic_struct syntax element is not present in picture timing SEI messages.
 When pic_struct_present_flag is not present, its value shall be inferred to be equal to 0.

 interlaced_field_indication_present_flag equal to 1 specifies that one interlaced field indication message SEI message (subclause D.2.X) shall be present in every access unit of the coded video sequence. interlaced_field_indication_present_flag equal to 0 specifies that no interlaced field indication SEI messages shall be present in any access unit of the coded video sequence.
-When nterlaced_field_indication_present_flag is not present, its value shall be inferred to be equal to 0.
+When interlaced_field_indication_present_flag is not present, its value shall be inferred to be equal to 0.

 NOTE – interlaced_field_indication_present_flag equal to 0 implies the coded video sequence comprises of coded frame pictures.